 - Compelling people to act.

-To attract the most qualified prospects and leads, it’s critical to create engaging content that will trigger an emotional response and get them to act, whether it’s downloading a brochure, liking a social media post, sharing your content or filling out a form, thus helping you eventually turn prospects into leads and leads into residents.
+As any inbound marketing agency will tell you, to attract the most qualified prospects and leads, it’s critical to create engaging content that will trigger an emotional response and get them to act.
+This could be anything from downloading a brochure, liking a social media post, sharing your content or filling out a form, thus helping you eventually turn prospects into leads and leads into residents.

 The Power of Emotion